Fleet Insurance & Risk

 Why are commercial fleet insurance premiums rising in 2026?+

-Commercial fleet insurance premiums are rising in 2026 primarily due to: increased claim severity from large jury verdicts (Marsh reported U.S. casualty rates up 8 percent in Q1 2025), the continued rise of nuclear verdicts particularly in premises liability and trucking-related personal injury cases, increased cargo theft frequency (CargoNet reported total cargo theft losses up 27 percent year over year), continued labor shortages driving up loss adjustment expenses, and broader inflation in repair costs and medical care.
+Commercial fleet insurance premiums are rising in 2026 primarily due to: increased claim severity from large jury verdicts (Marsh reported U.S. casualty rates up 8 percent in Q1 2025), the continued rise of nuclear verdicts particularly in premises liability and trucking-related personal injury cases, increased cargo theft severity (Verisk CargoNet reported U.S. cargo theft losses surged 60 percent year over year to an estimated $725 million in 2025, with confirmed cargo theft incidents up 18 percent and the average value per theft rising to $273,990), continued labor shortages driving up loss adjustment expenses, and broader inflation in repair costs and medical care.
 Operators are not all affected equally.
+CIAB's Q4 2025 Market Index showed commercial auto premiums up 6.6 percent across the broad market, with the largest variance driven by security program documentation.
 Operators with documented security programs and strong loss histories often hold renewals flat or see single-digit increases.
 Operators without documented programs and weak loss histories regularly see 25 percent+ increases or non-renewal.

 Should I tell my insurance broker about a cargo theft incident immediately?+